Captain4LK/SoftLK-tools/README.md

 * cd into the bin directory
 * run ``./SLK_make -v opt -no_syms -compiler gcc -extension .c [NAME OF TOOL]``

+# Contact

+Here is a link to the SLK_img2pixel Discord.
+Feel free to pop in and make suggestions or ask questions: https://discord.gg/Nch8hjdZ2V

 # Download

 * SLK_img2pixel: [itch.io](https://captain4lk.itch.io/slk-img2pixel)